 Residents in the Kearney program have access to a wide variety of primary care practitioners and specialists to serve as mentors.
-Rotations are flexible and include departments such as behavioral health, cardiology, emergency medicine, obstetrics, orthopedics, and many others.
+Rotations are flexible and include departments such as behavioral care, cardiology, emergency medicine, obstetrics, orthopedics, and many others.

 The medical community is welcoming of residents and participates fully in the program.

 Dr. A.J.
 Strickland says, “Kearney is a great place to get an authentic, well-rounded family medicine training experience.
 Here I feel like a colleague and respected member of the medical community.
 I couldn’t ask for a better group of physicians to learn from then those here.
 With the Rural Residency Training Track set up to closely resemble the structure and lifestyle of a full spectrum family physician, I have no doubt that when I’m finished with my training, I will be able to hit the ground running.”